osquery/foundation/docs/office-hours/20191112_meeting_notes.md

 - Various fixes to table which implement indexes (or do not), thanks packetzero!
-- Starting to port more and more third party libraries to the source layer on macOS and Windows, thanks Teddy and Zach!.
+- Starting to port more and more third party libraries to the source layer on macOS and Windows, thanks Teddy and Zach!
-- Extension are back!
+- Extensions are back!
 Big thanks there

 ## 4.1 Release

-4.1.0 shipped.
-Had some issues.
+4.1.0 (a pre-release) shipped.
+Identified some issues.
 Now we're looking at 4.1.1 https://github.com/osquery/osquery/milestone/45

-We should probably talk about the issues in there:
+We should probably talk about the known issues:

 ### Mac sdk issues -- #5993